1. Are there many advertisements in your country?

 4. How do you feel about advertisements?

-Sometimes, I find it a little bit annoyed and disappointing because the quality products are usually overrated.
+Sometimes, I find it a little bit annoying because the quality of the advertised products are usually overrated.
 However, there are other beneficial advertisements in supermarkets which has informative contents for customers such as on which days there will be promotions or which new products will be launched.